Kunlong1994/lab3/Lab-07.md

 Now, modify the `pictureServer.js` code to make a video doorbell.
 When a person presses the doorbell (here, the button on your Arduino), the application should snap a photo of the person in front of the doorbell, and post it to a remote webpage.

-Please submit the code for the Video doorbell as part of your turn-in.
+Please submit the code for the Video doorbell as part of your lab report.

 ## Part C.  Make it your own